GittyAjay/Real-Estate-Unlock-App-Challenge/README.md

 bash
 Copy code
 expo start
 This command will open the Expo DevTools in your browser.
-You can then use the QR code to run the app on your physical device or emulator.
+You can use the QR code to run the app on your physical device or emulator.

 Usage
 Logging In:
 Use the credentials from this GitHub repository to log in.
 Viewing Homes:
-After logging in, users will see a list of homes they can unlock.
+After logging in, users will see a list of homes available for unlocking.
-Each item displays the address, image, and description.
+Each home entry displays the address, image, and a brief description.
 Viewing Home Details:
-Tapping on a home item will navigate the user to the home details screen.
+Tapping on a home will navigate to a detailed view with additional information.
-Displays additional information about the selected home.
 Unlocking a Home:
-The "Unlock" button is visible only if the user's current location is within 30 meters of the home.
+The "Unlock" button is visible if the user’s current location is within 30 meters of the home.
-Pressing the "Unlock" button simulates an API call.
+Pressing "Unlock" simulates an API call.
-Displays a success or error message based on the simulated response.
+The app displays a success or error message based on the simulated response.